 With onnxruntime-web, you have the option to use

-wasm) for CPU processing.
-All ONNX operators are supported by WASM but only a subset are currently supported by WebGL.
+cpu) for CPU processing.
+All ONNX operators are supported by WASM but only a subset are currently supported by WebGL and WebGPU.

 Your application may have constraints that means it is better to perform inference server side.

 - The model is too large and requires higher hardware specs.
 In order to do inference on the client you need to have a model that is small enough to run efficiently on less powerful hardware.